-Grandma Clayton’s Sand Tarts – butter cookies filled with pecans and rolled in powdered sugar.
+Snowball Cookies (known as my Grandma Clayton’s Sand Tarts) are divine butter cookies that are filled with chopped pecans and rolled in powdered sugar.
 Yum!

 September 21st is National Pecan Cookie Day!
-My absolute favorite pecan cookies are my maternal grandmother’s Sand Tarts – scrumptious butter cookies filled with chopped pecans and rolled in powdered sugar.
+My absolute favorite pecan cookies are my maternal grandmother’s Sand Tarts (also known as Powdered Sugar Cookies or Pecan Snowball Cookies) – scrumptious butter cookies filled with chopped pecans and rolled in powdered sugar.
 With only 6 ingredients, these tasty morsels are super easy to prepare, and packed with flavor.

 Every bite takes me back to grandma’s kitchen in Tucson, Arizona.
 Her kitchen wasn’t large, but it was full of love – and delicious aromas.
 As a kid, I used to love helping her make these cookies, when my family would visit her for Easter during spring break.
 So, celebrate National Pecan Cookie Day by preparing these delectable morsels for your family – and yourself!

 When I posted my Grandmother’s Sand Tarts recipe on social media, I quickly learned two things: one, these cookies are super popular!
 And two, they have dozens of different names.
 In fact, here is a sampling of the other names people told me they call these scrumptious cookies:

 - Mexican Wedding Cookies

 - Italian Wedding Cookies

 - Danish Wedding Cookies

 - Russian Tea Cakes

 How to Make Snowball Cookies